LostFlashlight/flutterpod4vsc/README.md

 # FlutterPod4VSCodium
-a little script to get the funktionality of a flutter dev container one the opensource forces of Visual-Studio-Code the script will preinstall vscodium but the setup should work with oss-code as well.
+a little script to get the funktionality of a flutter dev container one the opensource forkes of Visual-Studio-Code the script will preinstall vscodium but the setup should work with oss-code as well.
 ## features:
 - onecommand installer